Pathfinder Roleplaying Game: Second edition

-In May 2018, Paizo announced it was working on Pathfinder Second Edition to refine elements of the rule set to reflect feedback and clarification on the original system over the prior years.
+In March 2018, Paizo announced that it would be conducting a playtest for a second Edition of Pathfinder.
+Paizo announced in May 2018 that it was working on Pathfinder Second Edition to refine elements of the rule set to reflect feedback and clarification on the original system over the prior years.
 The preliminary ruleset was published in August 2018 as Pathfinder Playtest so that players could test out and provide feedback.
 The final rule set was released on August 1, 2019.
+6-volume Adventure Path were released for Second Edition designed to take player characters from 1st to 20th level.

 Among key changes in the second edition is a streamlined action economy.
 Each round, each character can perform up to three actions on their turn as well as one reaction on their own turn or another character's turn.
 Most basic moves, such as moving across the ground, drawing a weapon, or making an attack cost a single action, while more complicated maneuvers may require two or three actions.
 The rules around magic items have been changed to discourage players from hoarding too many items and instead encouraging them to seek out more powerful equipment.
 Critical hits have also been changed – a critical success now occurs any time a combatant rolls 10 more than the target's armor class.
 Combatants can also critically succeed when defending which usually results in no effect rather than the reduced effect a save would usually bring.
 Finally there has been a broad change to all number scaling of skills, armor class, attack rolls, saves, and difficulty classes.
 All these numbers now scale 1-to-1 with a character's level plus a stat plus a bonus between two and eight depending on their proficiency.
 This results in extremely bounded values when compared to the first edition.
 Stats have also had their range lowered when compared to the first edition.

 In October 2021, Paizo announced a partnership with Demiplane to provide Pathfinder Nexus; the online platform provides a digital rules and lore compendium for Pathfinder Second Edition, character creation and management tools, matchmaking, and video chat functionality.
 An early access version of Pathfinder Nexus, titled Pathfinder Primer, was launched at the time of the announcement.